Cisco Debug vs Show Commands: Deep Dive for Network Troubleshooting [CCNP Enterprise]

 This stores debug output in memory (buffer), letting you review it safely without flooding your screen.

-5. What are some common debug
+5. What are some common debug commands used in routing protocol troubleshooting?

 Answer: